AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/safe_reclamation.rst

 Description
-   Related to managing dynamic storage at the system (policy) level, these statement-level rules concern the safe reclamation of access ("pointer") values.
+   Related to managing dynamic storage at the system (policy) level, these statement-level rules concern the safe reclamation of access (*pointer*) values.

 Rules